Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```bash
   docker-compose up --build
 ```
-4. After you've run the prior command all of the output files from each of the Python files should be found on the directory called 'result_files' that can be found inside the directory 'compose'
+4. After you've run the prior command all of the output files from each of the Python files should be found on the directory called 'result_files' that can be found inside the directory 'compose'.

+And that's it!
+Now you have all of the output files in your computer :)